-Using the new Console application template that ships with the .net core, generates a really stripped down basic application with absolute minimum references required for an application.
-This leads to some confusion amongst developers as to what references they need to import to get the same features which are common amongst the other application generation templates.
+Using the Console application template that ships with the .net core, generates a stripped down basic application with absolute minimum references required for an application.
+This leads to some confusion among developers as to what references they need to import to get the same features which are commonly found in other application generation templates.

 In this post, I will walk you through the steps involved to make use of a JSON Application settings file to store and retrieve application configuration settings in a .net core console application.

 The .NET core framework comes with a comprehensive Configuration API which provides a mechanism to configure a .NET Core application based on a list

 - Command-line arguments

 - Unencrypted Secret Manager storage

 - Encrypted user store, such as Azure Key Vault

 The configuration API really simplifies using configuration files and comes with some really good features.

 Generate a console application in .net core